gchamon/xd1.dev/weblog/reshade-chrono-trigger.md

 The steam version of Chrono Trigger is supposed to be the most feature complete if you don't count the DS version, that you can buy today.
 So I snatched it for what would translate to 4 US bucks and started playing.

 Out of the box, the experience is reasonable enough.
-You get a working game, that on linux and with proton 9 is very stable.
+You get a very stable working game on linux with proton 9.

 However those that are a little more... for a lack of a better word, discerning when it comes to pixel art and CRT, will find the steam version troublingly lacking in what it delivers for a "high resolution" experience.
 It's basically what looks like 2xSal or Super Eagle... it's a mess.
 And it's either that or the original pixelated experience.